IDMNYU/DM1123-VFS-FA16-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 with the following files:
 * <a href="project_pdf_or_book.md">End of Semester PDF or Book</a>
-* Letter or Video to Next Cohort (at end of this page)
+* Letter or Video to Next Cohort (Description at end of this page.)

 and folders:
 * 01 Logo–1st draft